๐

 - accuracy: the

-of data from a sensor to the correct value(s) - precision:
+closenessof data from a sensor to the correct value(s) - precision:

-of the data generated by a sensor
+the level of detailof the data generated by a sensor

 - accuracy: the